Rooted Absorbed Prefix Trajectory Balance with Submodular Replay for GFlowNet Training: Related Work

 \textbf{GFlowNets and applications.} GFlowNets learn generative policies whose terminal distribution is proportional to reward~\citep{bengio2021flow,bengio2023gflownet}.
 Trajectory Balance stabilizes training via global path consistency~\citep{malkin2022trajectory}, and subsequent work connects GFlowNets to variational inference and policy gradients~\citep{gflownet_variation,niu2024gflownet}.
 The framework has been applied broadly in scientific discovery~\citep{jain2022biological,jain2023multi,nguyen2023hierarchical,hernandez2023crystal}.
 To reduce variance, Subtrajectory Balance introduces dense subtrajectory constraints~\citep{madan2023learning}, but directly adapting it to terminable prefix trees for LLMs~\citep{hu2024amortizing} can introduce termination drift.
 RapTB targets this structural mismatch by restricting dense supervision to rooted prefixes while using suffix-absorbed targets for lower-variance prefix credit.

 \textbf{Experience replay and exploration in GFlowNets.} Experience replay improves sample efficiency in GFlowNets, but reward-prioritized replay can induce rich-get-richer collapse and reduce coverage~\citep{pmlr-v202-shen23a,vemgal2023an,hu2024amortizing}.
 Prior work mitigates this with heavier exploration mechanisms, including local search~\citep{kim2023local}, evolutionary population maintenance~\citep{ikram2024evolution}, MCTS-style rollouts~\citep{morozov2024improving}, and retrospective synthesis~\citep{he2024looking}.
 In contrast, we formulate replay refresh as lightweight submodular maximization with a greedy near-optimality guarantee~\citep{subM_bg1,subM_bg2,subM_bg3}, selecting a subset that jointly balances reward, diversity, and length coverage.
+Concurrently, TBA~\citep{bartoldson2025tba} scales TB-based LLM post-training via asynchronous exploration and importance-weighted replay; its systems-level contributions are orthogonal to our objective-level improvements, and RapTB can in principle replace the TB loss within TBA's framework.